Eiji Takigawa

+During the filming of Yowamushi Pedal 2 in 2017, Takigawa was involved in a biking accident that resulted in a spinal cord injury that left him paralyzed from the waist down.
+On March 9, 2020, he announced his retirement from the entertainment industry.

 Career

 He made his first big break on 2002, as the official icon of the energy drink, Lipovitan D, along with long-time icon, Kane Kosugi, the son of the legendary martial art actor, Sho Kosugi.
 The company which produces LipoD felt that Takigawa offered the right aspects for the younger target market for the drink: passion, determination, cheerfulness, youth and intelligence.

 He graduated as the Lipovitan D icon on 29 March 2007.

 As Kunimitsu Tezuka in the Prince of Tennis musicals

 Takigawa is probably best known for originating the role of Kunimitsu Tezuka, the stoic captain of the Seigaku Middle School's tennis club, in the Prince of Tennis musical series, Tenimyu, as part of the first generation Seigaku cast.
 He first appeared in the series in 2003, and ended on the graduation show, Side Fudomine, in the beginning of 2005.
-He did not appear in the More Than Limit St. Rudolph Gakuen musical as he was in America at the time, so Kengo Ohkuchi played the role.
+He did not appear in the More Than Limit St. Rudolph Gakuen musical as he was in America at the time, and actor Kengo Ohkuchi filled in as Tezuka for the show.

 Since his graduation, the role of Tezuka has been played by Yuu Shirota, Keisuke Minami, Daisuke Watanabe, and by Ryoma Baba.

 Takigawa reprised his role as Tezuka and reunited with the first Seigaku cast to perform in Tenimyu's Dream Live 7th to celebrate the end of Tenimyu's first season.